pact-foundation/docs.pact.io/website/docs/getting_started/how_pact_works.md

 #### Further Reading

-See an [example consumer project](https://docs.pactflow.io/docs/examples/aws/sns/consumer/readme) and [example provider project](https://docs.pactflow.io/docs/examples/aws/sns/provider/readme) to see this in action.
+Take a look at an [example consumer project](https://docs.pactflow.io/docs/examples/aws/sns/consumer/readme) and its [example provider project](https://docs.pactflow.io/docs/examples/aws/sns/provider/readme) to see this in action.

 ## Next steps